 4. Kid Galahad

 Another fan favorite performance stars Presley as the young up-and-coming boxer, Walter Gulick.
 It's surprisingly a remake of a 1937 film starring Edward G. Robinson, Bette Davis, and Wayne Morris, but the King definitely makes it his own with Gig Young and Charles Bronson co-starring.
-Former world champ, Mushy Callahan, actually helped train Presley for his role in the film as well as made a small appearance onscreen as a referee.
+Former world champ, Mushy Callahan, actually helped train Presley for his role in the film and made a small appearance onscreen as a referee.

 5. Wild in the Country